 If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Plattsburg, MO circuit court within 15 days of the final ruling.
 This appeal must be filed in the circuit court of the Plattsburg, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
 A Combs Waterkotte Plattsburg, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.

-Once the appeal is filed, the case moves to a de novo hearing—meaning the Plattsburg, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
-Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Plattsburg, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.
+The appeal moves to a de novo hearing, where the Plattsburg, MO circuit court reviews all evidence from scratch rather than relying on the DOR’s original decision.
+Unlike the initial administrative hearing, circuit court appeals allow live witness testimony, giving our Plattsburg, MO DWI/DUI lawyers an opportunity to present a stronger, more detailed defense.

 It is important to note though, that filing an appeal does not automatically pause your suspension or revocation.
 In fact, your penalty could go into effect before the appeal hearing occurs meaning you may not be able to drive until the Plattsburg, MO circuit court rules on your case.
 If the court ultimately determines that there was insufficient evidence for the suspension or revocation, your driving privileges may be reinstated but this ruling would come only after a period of restricted or suspended driving.

-When you choose a Combs Waterkotte DWI administrative hearing lawyer in or around Plattsburg, MO, you aren’t just choosing the ideal DWI administrative hearing lawyer lawyer in and around Plattsburg, MO – you are securing your license, your rights, your freedom, and your future.
-In addition to esteemed DWI administrative hearing attorneys, our legal team is available 24/7 and provides expertise in the following areas for Plattsburg, MO residents:
+When you hire a Combs Waterkotte Plattsburg, MO DWI administrative hearing lawyer, you aren’t just hiring a leading DWI administrative hearing lawyer lawyer in and around Plattsburg, MO – you’re securing your license, your rights, your freedom, and your future.
+In addition to experienced DWI administrative hearing attorneys, our legal team is available 24/7 and offers expertise in the following areas for residents in Plattsburg and beyond:

 Time is Running Out—Get a Plattsburg, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges